 At Compass, we understand that raising a child in the UK isn’t cheap, which is why we pay all our foster carers a generous fostering allowance.
 This not only exceeds minimum national rates, but is also keeping pace with inflation.
 Still, we want to make sure all our foster carers feel supported throughout their fostering journey with us.
 We hope that these straightforward food-shopping tips will contribute to lessening the financial strain placed on our community, helping you become a money saving family.

-If you’re interested in saving money on other bills, why not check out our guide on reducing your household bills.
+If you’re interested in saving money in other ways, why not check out our guide on how to survive the cost of living crisis?
 We also have a list of discounts and benefits available to foster carers, which you can find here.